 (Once you Click HERE above, click on 'Get Help' in the top right corner of the page if you're in in the full website version, or find 'Get Help' in the top right menu bar if you're in the mobile website.)

-Link #14: Click HERE to find more help if you're a homeless youth in America. *NOTE: If this link is not working properly, try signing on to www.standupforkids.org in a new window.
+Link #16: Click HERE to find more help if you're a homeless youth in America. .

 (Click on 'Get Help' in the top right corner of the page once you Click HERE above.)